Using Agents

 Getting started

-npm install @mastra/core @ai-sdk/openai
+npm install @mastra/core

 OPENAI_API_KEY=<your-api-key>

-Creating an agent
+Create an agent

-To create an agent in Mastra, use the Agent
+Create an agent by instantiating the Agent

-to define its behavior, and a model
+and a model

 import { Agent } from "@mastra/core/agent";